The Second Time Around with Breast Implants

 Depending on your situation, skin elasticity, aging pattern and genetics, your breasts may seem droopy over time even with the breast implants.
 A full evaluation would be required but correction would involve repositioning your breast implants and performing a breast lift that may be a minimal periareolar lift, short vertical scar lift(lollipop lift) or the more traditional inverted T or anchor scar breast lift.

 This is not a common request but some women after a certain time and for different reasons, wish to have their breast implants removed.
 This is done through the original incision whether crease, armpit or below the nipple and is relatively easy and painless.
 Depending on the size of the breast implants and the length of time the breast implants have been in place, the skin may be stretched and droop or hang.
 Usually with time, the skin will rebound a small amount.
 If this does not happen, then a breast lift may be recommended as a second procedure at a later date to improve the breast appearance.
 Dr. Lo has extensive experience with breast augmentation revision techniques with saline and silicone implants.
-If you have questions or concerns about your situation, call Dr. Lo at (215) 829-6900 for a complimentary (free) consultation or Email Dr. Lo at email@example.com.
+If you have questions or concerns about your situation, call Dr. Lo at (215) 829-6900 for your immediate consultation or Email Dr. Lo at email@example.com.

 Look and see what plastic surgery can do for you!